rapidsai/deployment/source/custom-docker.md

 ### Pip

 The Pip approach requires the `nvidia/cuda:*-runtime-*` images to be used as base images.
-Unlike Conda, `pip` currently does not pull in all the CUDA runtime dependencies (such as libnvrtc and libcudart), so the base image must provide the necessary CUDA runtime libraries that the RAPIDS pip wheels depend on.
+Unlike `conda`, `pip` currently does not pull in all the CUDA runtime dependencies (such as libnvrtc and libcudart), so the base image must provide the necessary CUDA runtime libraries that the RAPIDS pip wheels depend on.

 #### Quick Start (Pip)